Chrislearns/APWU-Main-Grievance-Form/README.md

 10.Rewrite in laravel....

-11.Use Filters to validate form inputs
+11.Use php Filters to validate form inputs

 This grievance form is for the employees who are having problems filing and keeping track of grievances forms.
-In making this all grievances can be kept track of electronically and the APWU will become more green organization.
+During the course of the average USPS employees career he or she will have filed 100's of grievances.
+In the course of the grievance process there is no feedback given.
+There is also no way to find out if your grievance has been received or denied.

 Resources: